OSGeo/OSGeoLive-doc/en/overview/qgis_overview.rst

 Desktop GIS
 ~~~~~~~~~~~

-..
-Writing Tip:
-  Address user questions of "What does the application do?",
-  "When would I use it?", "Why would I use it over other applications?",
-  "How mature is the application and how widely deployed is it?".
-  Don't mention licence or open source in this section.
-  Target audience is a GIS practitioner or student who is new to Open Source.

 Quantum GIS (QGIS) is a user friendly, Open Source, GIS client where
 you can visualize, manage, edit, analyse data, and compose printable maps.
 It includes powerful analytical functionality through integration with GRASS.
 It runs on Linux, Unix, Mac OSX, and Windows and supports numerous vector,
 raster and database formats and functionality.

-..
-Writing Tip:
-  Provide a image of the application which will typically be a screen shot
-  or a collage of screen shots.
-  Store image in image/<application>_<name>.gif .
-Eg: udig_main_page.gif
-  Screenshots should be captured from a 1024x768 display.
-  Don't include the desktop background as this changes with each release
-  and will become dated.

 .. image:: images/screenshots/1024x768/qgis.png
   :scale: 50 %